gazebosim/docs/garden/install.md

 short-term release.

 :::{warning}
-Blueprint has reached end-of-life on November 2024.
+Garden has reached end-of-life on November 2024.
 This page exists for archival purposes.
 Please refer to the latest supported version.
 :::